 The day is celebrated by organising big political conferences and meetings and by cultural events concerning human rights issues.
-Additionally, on this day, the United Nations Prize in the Field of Human Rights and Nobel Peace Prize is awarded.
+Additionally, on this day, the United Nations Prize in the Field of Human Rights and the Nobel Peace Prize is awarded.
 Various Governmental and Non-governmental organisations organize special events related to the human rights field.

 How is International Human Rights Day celebrated?

 Human Rights Day is celebrated by formally organising political conferences, meetings, exhibitions, cultural events, and many other programs to leverage human rights awareness.
 A particular theme is decided to make this celebration more effective and successful.
 For example, human poverty is one of the biggest human rights challenges.
 By celebrating Human Rights Day, they try to achieve the goal of eradicating poverty from human life and help them in establishing and living a well-off life.
 Some other programs are also performed such as music, drama, dance, and others which focus on learning human rights by people.
 Some of the protest activities are also conducted in order to generate awareness among the people for human rights.

 Why do we celebrate Human Rights Day?

 International Human Rights Day is celebrated across the globe by the people to achieve rights for human beings.
 This day is celebrated with an aim to improve the physical and socio-cultural well-being and welfare of the susceptible group of people throughout the world.
-Few reasons for celebrating this day are as follows:
+A few reasons for celebrating this day are as follows:

 • To leverage the awareness about human rights among the people across the globe.